tailordev-commons/website/software-carpentry/the-unix-shell.md

 $ pwd
 ```

-:fa-info-circle: go directly where you want
+Go directly where you want:

 ```
 $ cd Desktop/data-shell/data
 ```

-:fa-info-circle: talk about relative/absolute paths:
+Talk about relative/absolute paths:

 ```
 $ pwd
 $ cd /Users/bebatut/Desktop/data-shell
 ```

-:fa-info-circle: 2 more shortcuts: `~` and `-`
+Explain the following shortcuts: `~` and `-`.

-:fa-edit: give link to zip file from a scientist called Nelle https://swcarpentry.github.io/shell-novice/data/shell-novice-data.zip
+**Action:** give link to zip file from a scientist called Nelle: [shell-novice-data.zip](/software-carpentry/data/shell-novice-data.zip).

 ### Organizing files

-:fa-info-circle: explore the data
+Explore the data.

 Knowing just this much about files and directories, Nelle is ready to organize the files that the protein assay machine will create.